One moment...

 Building inspections fall into two general categories: Routine and problem-focused.
 Routine inspections involve verifying that a building believed to be safe is, in fact, safe.
 This involves visually examining various parts of the building according to a checklist.
 Equipment also may be used to assess air quality and test for other potential issues.

 Problem-focused inspections happen when a complaint has been filed or the inspector has a reason to believe a structure is unsafe.
-In this case, the EHP/Built Environment Specialist may encounter unpleasant or even dangerous conditions, as well as potential opposition from building owners or management.
+In this case, the built environment specialist may encounter unpleasant or even dangerous conditions, as well as potential opposition from building owners or management.
+There may be times when the job can get confrontational, if owners or management oppose inspections.

 Academic Requirements

-Most environmental health practitioners earn a four-year college degree with a scientific major.
-Some states offer certification for EHPs who have a specified amount of work experience and pass an examination.
-Many Built Environment Specialists have a master’s degree in environmental health science or civil engineering.
+Built Environment Specialist like food safety specialists typically earn a four-year college degree with a scientific major.
+Some states offer certification for environmental health practitioners who have a specified amount of work experience and pass an examination.

-Because EHPs must work with many different types of people and report their findings, good written and communication skills are essential.
+Because Built Environment Specialist must work with many different types of people and report their findings, good written and communication skills are essential.
 It also helps to have acute senses and be highly observant.
+Commissioned Corps Officer Student Extern Training Program.

 Preparation Timeline